dgaydukov/cert-aws/sa/files/sa.md

     * there is no way to download key material (yet you can re-import & delete it)
 * cloudHSM - in this case you need to set up CloudHSM cluster with at least 2 nodes in 2 AZ When you use kms for every policy (for example read policy for s3) you have to add `kms:Decrypt`, so s3 would have access to kms in order to decrypt data.
-So if you provide only s3 read without kms, s3 won't decrypt your data and you can't read it. cross-account access - you can allow your KMS to be used in another account by adding resource policy to kms with principal as another account or you can also add cross-account role iam access:
+So if you provide only s3 read without kms, s3 won't decrypt your data and you can't read it.
+Cross-account access - you can allow your KMS to be used in another account by adding resource policy to kms with principal as another account or you can also add cross-account role iam access:
 * in account A add principal of account B to key policy
 * in account B add permissions to access kms resource from account A There are 2 types of keys:
 * symmetric - created by default (if you don't specify type), 256-bit encryption key that never leaves kms unencrypted.
 Almost all aws services integrated with kms support only symmetric key.
 * asymmetric - public & private key pair.
 Private key never leaves kms, yet you can download public key.
 Use it mostly for encryption outside aws.
 If you want encryption inside aws infra - always use symmetric key, cause symmetric encryption is faster.
-2 types of asymmetric key supported: RSA & ECC (Elliptic Curve) AWS Encryption SDK - client-side encryption library (c/java/JS/python) for easy encrypt/decrypt data using industry standards & best practices.
+2 types of asymmetric key supported: RSA (Rivest-Shamir-Adleman) & ECC (Elliptic-curve cryptography) AWS Encryption SDK - client-side encryption library (c/java/JS/python) for easy encrypt/decrypt data using industry standards & best practices.
 You can encrypt/decrypt data using:
 * kms CMK
-* master key generated by your
+* master key generated by you
 * CMK + your offline RSA private key.
 Then you can decrypt your data using combination of both, or either one alone As you see Encryption SDK integrated with KMS, yet it doesn't require it, you can generate your own keys and safely store it on your own.
 Encryption SDK concepts:
 * envelope encryption - you encrypt data with data key (stored where you encrypted data stored), then encrypt data key with master key (stored securely by kms). s3 also use this type of encryption.
 S3 use envelope encryption.
-It supports only symmetric CMK, cause it faster.
+It supports only symmetric CMK, cause it faster, [cause generally rsa is slower](https://security.stackexchange.com/questions/57205/why-is-rsa-decryption-slow/57206).
 We use envelope encryption, cause kms can encrypt/decrypt up to 4KB.
 So if you need to encrypt 10MB file you create data key, encrypt file with data key & encrypt data key with symmetric CMK.
 KMS support up to 4KB cause in order to encrypt you have to send your data to kms, so it's better to send small files, cause otherwise imagine that you would send 1GB file to kms.
-Encryption is done by s3, kms - is mere key storage.
+Encryption is done by s3, kms - is mere key storage & encrypt/decrypt small data keys.
 * encryption context - optional non-secret param (cause you store it in kms key policy in plaintext) that you can include into each encrypt/decrypt.
 When you encrypt data, security context encrypted with data, so to decrypt you have to pass same param. you can also use it for tracking purpose, cause it recorded in CloudTrail.
 CW log support kms encryption context.
 It works only with symmetric key, you can't pass encryption context to asymmetric key.
-It also called AAD (additional authenticated data) - non-secret data that is provided to encryption and decryption operations to add an additional integrity and authenticity check on the encrypted data.
+It also called AAD (additional authenticated data) - non-secret data that is provided to encryption/decryption operations to add an additional integrity and authenticity check on the encrypted data.
 When you encrypt file you can pass filename as encryption context.
 EBS use volumeId as security context.
 You can add encryption context to policy, in this case you can use kms only with specific context params.
 You can view [full list of kms condition keys](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html), below most common condition keys:
 * `kms:ViaService` - limit the use of CMK to specific aws service